-When it was launched in 2009, the Tesla Roadster seemed like an offering from a flash in the pan start-up that would inevitably fail.
+When you view this Tesla opening, the Tesla Roadster seemed like an offering from a flash in the pan start-up that would inevitably fail.
 Produced by Tesla Motors (now Tesla Inc.) in a production run that spanned 2008-2012, the Louts Elise based electric sports car chalked up a measly 2,450 sales globally.

 Fast forward to 2018, the Tesla Roadster is a footnote in the meteoric rise of the Silicon Valley based Electric Vehicle manufacturer.
 Tesla delivered more than 100,000 vehicles globally in 2017, including 1410 in Australia.
 In 2018, thanks to the mass market Tesla Model 3, Tesla is on track to deliver more than 250,000 vehicles globally.
 Tesla have also announced a 400km/h successor to the original Tesla Roadster.